Fed Chair Powell likely to give Congress largely positive economic update

 That assessment would echo the formal report the Fed submitted to the U.S. Congress on Friday, which repeated the central bank’s view that its current target range for short-term borrowing costs, between 1.5% and 1.75%, is “appropriate” to keep the expansion on track.

 Not just the message will be familiar; Powell will also be addressing a familiar crowd.
 His calendars show he has talked privately with most of the lawmakers set to publicly grill him this week.
-(Please see graphic: Powell no stranger on the Hill - here)

 Indeed Powell has made lawmaker outreach a signature feature of his tenure.
 In just two years on the job, he has spent about 96 hours in private meetings, phone calls, group meals or study sessions with senators and members of the House of Representatives.